shawna-tuli-stanford-uci-kellogg/accenture-california-type-2-diabetes-predictive-analytics/README.md

 Type 2 diabetes is a rising problem among the California population, with nearly half of all adults in California being pre-diabetic or undiagnosed.
-The purpose of this study is to determine what factors may contribute to the presence of type 2 diabetes, and whether the risk of type 2 diabetes can be predicted using these factors.
+The purpose of this study is to determine what factors may contribute to the presence of Type 2 diabetes, and whether the risk of Type 2 diabetes can be predicted using these factors.
 To achieve this, we analyzed public survey data from the California Health Interview Survey (CHIS) - a statewide health survey conducted yearly by the UCLA Center for Health Policy Research.
 Participants were aged 18 or older, and